-Their next 45, "Did You Ever Have To Make Up Your Mind?" peaked at number 2, but this was soon surpassed by what was arguably their finest moment, "Summer ln The City".
-Notable for its atmospheric streetnoise sound effects, the record topped the U.S. charts for three weeks and made number 8 in the UK.
-It became their second million seller.
+Their next 45, "Did You Ever Have To Make Up Your Mind?" peaked at #2 in America, but this was soon surpassed by what was arguably their finest moment, "Summer ln The City".
+Notable for its atmospheric street noise sound effects, the record topped the U.S. charts for three weeks and made #8 in the U.K. It became their second million seller.

 Sadly, Zal Yanovsky suffered a fatal heart attack on December 13th, 2002, at his farm near Kingston, Ontario, Canada.
 He was 58.